Another day another outburst. Your fuse is running out and you have no idea how to solve problems in your relationship.

 How we were treated as children affects the way we manage our adult relationships.
 If you or your partner grew up in a home where you were yelled at and then given the silent treatment, you may renact the same behaviour.

 Childhood trauma that isn’t dealt with creeps into your everyday life.
 And it makes it hard for you to solve problems in your relationship.
 It goes back to the brain reverting to fight, flight or freeze.
-The brain believes the disagreement with your partner is the same situation as when he was a child and helpless.
+The brain believes the disagreement with your partner is the same situation as when you were a child and helpless.
 The brain then floods the brain with “coping”strategies it has employed before.
 Its only concern is to keep us safe and when the amygdala takes over there is no distinction on what is real danger and what is not.

 What can I do before disagreements to help solve problems in my relationship